junxit/us-congress-bills-112/metadata.md

 - 2011-11-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller without amendment.
 Without written report.
 - 2011-11-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller without amendment.
 Without written report.
 - 2011-11-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 226.
+- 2011-11-10 — Amendment SA 942 agreed to in Senate by Unanimous Consent.
+- 2011-11-10 — Amendment SA 942 proposed by Senator Cantwell for Senator Wicker.
+To improve the bill.
+- 2011-11-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7390)
+- 2011-11-10 — Passed Senate with an amendment by Unanimous Consent. (text: CR S7390)
+- 2011-11-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S7390)
+- 2011-11-10 — Senate amendment agreed to: Amendment SA 942 agreed to in Senate by Unanimous Consent.
+- 2011-11-10 — Senate amendment proposed (on the floor): Amendment SA 942 proposed by Senator Cantwell for Senator Wicker.
+- 2011-11-10 — Senate amendment submitted